nanotechz9l/Source-code-analyzer/README.md

 ## Pre Reqs

-You MUST install the rainbow gem for the pretty colorized output seen above:
+You MUST install the rainbow gem for the pretty colorized output seen above, and the english gem for outputting line numbers when errors are found!

 	gem install rainbow english